Floki-Dreamer/Ecommerce_Sales_Dashboard/README.md

 # Based on the insights analyzed, the following actions are recommended:

-- Verify the causes of the drop in profits in the months of February and April
+- Check the causes of the drop in profits in the months of February and April 2020
-- Estados que menor venta tienen por subcategoria
+- Wyoming, West Virginia, South Dakota, Maine y District of Columbia con las ventas mas bajas